Arlene Martel: Career

-On Columbo, Martel played Gloria West, mistress of murder victim Tony Goodland (Bradford Dillman), in season 2, episode 2, "The Greenhouse Jungle" (1972), and the salesgirl in the episode "A Friend in Deed" (1974).
+On Columbo, Martel played Gloria West, the “pretend girlfriend” of the murder victim Tony Goodland (Bradford Dillman), in season 2, episode 2, "The Greenhouse Jungle" (1972), and the salesgirl in the episode "A Friend in Deed" (1974).

-In 1974, she was billed as "Tasha Martelle" for the role of secretary Marty Bach in The Rockford Files episode "Trouble in Chapter 17."
+In 1977, she was billed as "Tasha Martelle" for the role of secretary Marty Bach in The Rockford Files episode "Trouble in Chapter 17."
 She appeared as the title character in the Gunsmoke episode "The Squaw" (1975).

-Other shows on which Martel appeared included The Restless Gun (episode "A Bell for Santo Domingo", The Man from U.N.C.L.E., The Untouchables, Mission: Impossible, Here Come the Brides, The Wild Wild West, Battlestar Galactica, The Monkees, Mannix, The Rookies, and The Six Million Dollar Man.
+Other shows on which Martel appeared included The Restless Gun (episode "A Bell for Santo Domingo"), The Man from U.N.C.L.E., The Untouchables, Mission: Impossible, Here Come the Brides, The Wild Wild West, The Flying Nun, Battlestar Galactica, The Monkees, Mannix, The Rookies, and The Six Million Dollar Man.
 In the fourth season of "Mission: Impossible" she was reunited with Leonard Nimoy in the episode "Terror," where she played an imprisoned terrorist's ruthless wife.